Bram-Putra/Business-Requirement-BE/README.md

 +----------------------+

 These are the APIs
 Methods     Urls                                  Actions
-GET         api/candidates         get all Candidates GET         api/candidates/:id     get Candidate by id POST        api/candidates         add new Candidate PUT         api/candidates/:id     update Candidate by id DELETE      api/candidates/:id     remove Candidate by id
+POST        api/candidates                        add new Candidate PUT         api/candidates/:id                    update Candidate by id PUT         api/candidates/upload/:id             upload an image file by Candidate id PUT         api/candidates/login/auth/            for login authentication GET         api/candidates                        get all Candidates GET         api/candidates/active                 get all Candidates where active = true GET         api/candidates/:id                    get Candidate by id GET         api/candidates/profile/photo/:id      get the image file of a Candidate by id DELETE      api/candidates/:id                    remove Candidate by id

 There are two options for DELETE (api/candidates/:id), namely soft delete and hard delete.
 The soft delete will only change the value of attribute active to false.
 While the hard delete will remove a record from the database.

+This project has a directory named "uploads" to store image files uploaded by end users.
+A module called multer is used to handle the upload and save of the image files.

 To run this back end application, do the following:
  1. Install MySQL on your local machine.